Semantic segmentation: how does it transform our view of the world?

 Semantic segmentation has a variety of applications in a number of different fields, including :

-- It is commonly used in computer vision for object object recognition and image image classification.
-For example, in the medical field, it can be used to segment X-ray images to identify anomalies.
+- It is commonly used in computer vision for π object recognition and π image classification.
+For example, in the medical field, it is used to segment radiological images to identify anomalies.
 In the automotive industry, it is essential for the development of AI used by autonomous vehicles, helping to detect and classify objects on the road.

 - In addition, semantic segmentation often uses predefined datasets or class sets to improve the accuracy and efficiency of the algorithms.